 Adults fly from May to early August.
 ‘Boom and bust’ population fluctuations locally.

-Buff-tip moth caterpillar
+Buff-tip moth caterpillar (Phalera bucephala)

 Feeding on oak leaves, this black-and-yellow caterpillar grows to 70mm long and has hairs which cause irritation to humans and do a good job of warding off predators.